Fatih Birol: IEA leadership

 While at the International Energy Agency, Birol has overseen several major changes in the approach of the organization.
-The organization, which historically had been heavily in favor of the fossil fuel industry, has expanded its scope to include sustainable energy and more members.
-Under his leadership, association agreements increased with major producers of energy, especially with countries outside the OECD in the Global South, such as India and China.
-This new membership model mean that IEA member and Association countries represent over 75% of global energy consumption.
+The organization, whose original mandate centred on oil security, has expanded its scope to also include the security of natural gas, electricity, renewables and critical minerals, and more members.
+Under his leadership, association agreements increased with major producers and consumers of energy, especially with countries outside the OECD in the Global South, such as India, Brazil, China, Kenya, Indonesia, South Africa and Viet Nam.
+This new membership model means that IEA member and Association countries represent over 80% of global energy consumption, up from around 40% when Birol took office.
+During his tenure, the IEA also opened its first office outside of its Paris headquarters, establishing a Regional Cooperation Centre in Singapore focused on Southeast Asia.

-Birol's approach to running the organization is both securing energy security while also facilitating the Energy transition.
-In 2021, IEA chief Fatih Birol called on policymakers to do more to accelerate the clean energy transition and reduce emissions, saying that "Clean-energy technologies are slowly but surely going to replace the existing energy industry."
+Birol's approach to running the organization involves both securing energy security and facilitating the energy transition.
+In 2021, he called on policymakers to do more to accelerate the clean energy transition and reduce emissions, saying that "Clean-energy technologies are slowly but surely going to replace the existing energy industry."
 This transition significantly changed the direction of the organization, which previously had focused almost entirely on fossil fuel market analysis.

-Birol's influence on markets and the world energy community mainly derives from the data-rich reports produced by the IEA which the New York Times described as a "relentless spigot".
-His speeches and networking with world leaders at international meetings such as the United Nations Climate Change Conferences have also been influential.
+Birol's influence on markets and the world energy community mainly derives from the data-rich reports produced by the IEA which The New York Times described as a "relentless spigot".
+His speeches and networking with world leaders at international meetings such as the World Economic Forum and United Nations Climate Change Conferences have also been influential.

+His tenure has spanned two major energy crises.
+In 2022, he led the coordination of two emergency releases of oil reserves following Russia's invasion of Ukraine, and in March 2026 announced the biggest emergency release of oil in IEA history amid the disruptions to supplies through the Strait of Hormuz.

+Birol has also been a prominent advocate for expanding access to electricity and clean cooking solutions in developing countries, particularly in Africa, including convening the IEA's 2024 Summit on Clean Cooking in Africa.

-Birol's work at the IEA has led to a number of his international honours and recognitions (see table below).
-Birol was on the Time 100 list of the world's most influential people in 2021, has been named by Forbes magazine among the most influential people on the world's energy scene and recognised by the Financial Times in 2017 as Energy Personality of the Year.
+His work at the IEA has led to a number of his international honours and recognitions (see table below).
+He was on the Time 100 list of the world's most influential people in 2021 and in 2026, has been named by Forbes magazine among the most influential people on the world's energy scene, and recognised by the Financial Times in 2017 as Energy Personality of the Year.